ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-leaks.md

 	    HEROKU_API_KEY: ${SECRET_KEY}
 ```

-### MailChimp API key
+### **MailChimp API key**
+{{% alert color="info" %}}
+ID: "HS-LEAKS-16"
+{{% /alert %}}

-> Mail and/or SMS providers are a huge entrypoint for more sophisticated attacks or even attacks focused on damaging a brand's reputation.
+Mail and/or SMS providers are a huge entrypoint for more sophisticated attacks or even attacks focused on damaging a brand's reputation.
 Leaving them in your source code will lead your team to lost track of who can access and personificate your company or application.
 For more information checkout the CWE-312 \([https://cwe.mitre.org/data/definitions/312.html](https://cwe.mitre.org/data/definitions/312.html)\) advisory.

-Código vulnerável
+**Código vulnerável**

 ```yaml
 version: '3'